 Today, creating a website requires a team of people in complex roles with knowledge and skill sets in the fields of technology and design.

 Web development focuses on how a website functions while web design focuses on the look, feel, usability and experience of online users.

 A web developer is a programmer who develops web applications using programming languages like HTML/CSS, C#, Ruby and PHP, to name a few.
+But there are over 100 programming languages available to web developers.
 A web designer, on the other hand, prepares content for the web.
 Designers are primarily concerned with the style and layout of text and images on a website, and commonly rely on hypertext and hypermedia resources like HTML, CSS and other web design tools.

 In other words, web designer Jesse Showalter explains the difference between the two roles best using a car analogy.

-“A web designer would be the person who designs the aesthetics of the car, what the car looks like on the exteriorior, on the interior [and] how it feels,” he says.
+“A web designer would be the person who designs the aesthetics of the car, what the car looks like on the exterior, on the interior, [and] how it feels,” he says.
 “The web developer would be responsible for all those internal components like the engine, transmission and all the other parts of the car that you don’t even realize you’re using when you’re using it.”

 Despite these differences, web developers and designers can either be the same person or work for different teams to achieve the same goals, explains Showalter.
 Many people in the field do have knowledge of both disciplines and can be found working in different types of organizations or as freelancers.